Current Graduate Students

 Jeffrey V. Peterson holds an M.A. in anthropology from San Diego State University (2012) and a B.A. in anthropology from the University of Illinois, Urbana-Champaign (2008).
 From 2010-2011, Jeffrey conducted research as a Fulbright scholar on perceptions of macaque sacredness among Balinese transmigrants in South Sulawesi, Indonesia.
 After graduating with his master’s degree, Jeffrey taught an online introductory biocultural anthropology course as a lecturer at San Diego State University (2013-2014).

 Jeffrey’s research interests are in nonhuman primate cognition and social behavior.
 His dissertation research focuses on communication and other forms of social interaction among long-tailed macaques (Macaca fascicularis) in Bali, Indonesia.
 Jeffrey is motivated by theoretical approaches to communication from primatology, sociocultural anthropology, and linguistic anthropology.
 He is employing an integrated theoretical and methodological framework drawing upon work from these fields in his dissertation research.
-Jeffrey is a Notre Dame Presidential Fellow and Irwin Press Fellow.
+Jeffrey has advanced to candidacy and is a Notre Dame Presidential Fellow and Irwin Press Fellow.
+His dissertation research is supported by a National Geographic Society Waitt Grant.

 Julia received her M.A. in Anthropology from California State University Chico (2016) and her B.A. in anthropology with a focus on archaeology at University of California San Diego (2010).
 At Chico, Julia’s primary work was in stable isotope analysis, bioarchaeology, and forensic anthropology.
 Her master’s thesis looked at ethnic dietary variation at the Santa Clara Valley Medical Center Potter’s Field (circa 1870-1935) using stable isotope analysis and skeletal ancestry estimation methods.